Einkorn Salad with Radicchio & Oranges

 👍 Why You’ll Love This Recipe

-• Great way to use einkorn or other wheat berries in your pantry
+• Great way to use einkorn or other wheat berries in your pantry, just like Sourdough Einkorn Waffles.

 • Easy mustard vinaigrette